sandialabs/dr_robot/README.md

   --dbfile DBFILE       Specify what db file to use for saving data too
 ```

+## Certs

+Running this behind a proxy was a pain.
+To make this less painful we create a certs directory under the **$HOME/.drrobot/*** where you can add your crt files.
+As part of the dockerfile build process we now generate tarfiles with the certificates so that applications, such as Amass, can run.

 ## Configuration

 Dr.ROBOT is built in a modular fashion, making it easy to add new tools.
 You have three options for adding a new tool to Dr.ROBOT:

 #### Important: To make sure no issues come from adding your own tool, make sure the key used to identify a json item, the name, and docker_name are all unique.